timhul/ClassicSim/README.md

 Q: Only a single class?
 WTF!

 A: The intent of the current release is to show all the supporting systems that are shared between classes (talent calculator, world buffs, etc).
-The base for all classes are created, expanding the classes is mechanically time-consuming but in most cases not particularly difficult with a framework in place (although some refactoring will be required in a few places).
+See [the Release Roadmap](https://github.com/timhul/ClassicSim/wiki/Release-Roadmap) for information when specific classes/specs are planned to be supported.

 Q: Only Windows support?
 And 32-bit?